Subhodeep01/Streaming-p-Fairness/README.md

 Before producing and consuming data:

-- Create a `datasets` directory and place all datasets there.
+- Delete and rereate the `datasets` directory and place all datasets there.
   📥 Download from: [Datasets](https://drive.google.com/drive/folders/1HZG-87E68jxIp5kVM9nrMapfxOJPcyO0?usp=sharing)
 - Create a `metrics` directory to store performance metrics.